coreos/tectonic-docs/Documentation/troubleshooting/tectonic-upgrade.md

 To update to 1.8.4-tectonic.1, first update to 1.7.9-tectonic.3.
 Ensure that all Third Party Resources (TPRs) have been removed from the cluster, as compatibility was removed in Kubernetes 1.8..

-If you participated in the Calico Network Security Policy or BGP routing alpha programs, please follow [the manual steps][calico-upgrade] to migrate your TPRs to CRDs.
+If you participated in the Calico Network Security Policy alpha program, please follow [the manual steps][calico-upgrade] to migrate your TPRs to CRDs.
 After the alpha program concludes, migrations like this will be handled via Automated Operations without any user intervention.

+Once you are running `1.7.9-tectonic.3`, simply change the update channel to `Tectonic-1.8-preproduction` or `Tectonic-1.8-production` channel and click "Check for Update".

 ## Upgrading StatefulSets